Academic Map

 Required Milestones: Term 5

-Complete HFT3424 OR HFT3806 with a final grade of C minus or higher
+Complete HFT 3424 or HFT 3XXXC with a final grade of C minus or higher

 Civic Literacy requirement